aws-powertools/powertools-lambda-python/docs/core/logger.md

 1. **How can I prevent log buffering from consuming excessive memory?** Set a `max_size` in `LoggerBufferConfig` to limit the buffer's memory footprint.

 2. **What happens if the log buffer reaches its maximum size?** The oldest logs are discarded when the buffer is full, making room for new logs.
 You need to set an appropriate `max_size` configuration.
+When this happens, we emit a warning when flushing the buffer to let you know this happened.

 3. **Can I customize when logs are flushed?** Yes, use the `flush_on_error=True` in `LoggerBufferConfig` or use `flush_buffer_on_uncaught_error` in `@logger.inject_lambda_context` decorator.

 4. **What timestamp is used when I flush the logs?** The timestamp preserves the original time when the log record was created.
 If you create a log record at 11:00:10 and flush it at 11:00:25, the log line will retain its original timestamp of 11:00:10.

-5. **What happens if I try to add a log line that is bigger than max buffer size?** It will not buffer, but log as a normal log.
+5. **What happens if I try to add a log line that is bigger than max buffer size?** It will not buffer, but log as a normal log and emit a warning.

 6. **What happens if Lambda times out without flushing the buffer?** Buffer will be lost and no buffered logs will be flushed.